History: Established at the 209th Meeting, January 2007 in Seattle, in response to a report from the Historical Astronomy Division (HAD).

-Chair: Nominated by the HAD Executive Committee; confirmed by the AAS Council.
+Chair: Nominated by the HAD Executive Committee; confirmed by the AAS Board of Trustees.

 Charge: The Working Group is charged with developing and disseminating procedures, criteria and priorities for identifying, designating, and preserving astronomical structures, instruments, and records so that they will continue to be available for astronomical and historical research, for the teaching of astronomy, and for outreach to the general public.

 - Letter of support for the preservation of Shattuck Observatory by Christine Jones 2018 February 20